zx80/flask-simple-auth/README.md

 - test `FSA_HTTP_AUTH_OPTS`?
 - add `any` token scheme?
 - add app.log?
-- multi login? access to other login data (uid, email)? on-demand supplied user data? how about more hooks, *eg* `load_user_data` that could be cached?
+- on-demand supplied user data? how about more hooks, *eg* `load_user_data` that could be cached?
-  Two-login issue: "WHERE login = ...
-OR email = ..."?
-However then perms must follow…